libos-nuse/net-next-nuse/README.md

 When viftype is TAP, the interface name attached to nuse process is not restricted to be same as physical interfaces of host stack.
-However, viftype RAW and NETMAP requires that an interface name must be same as a physical interface of host stack.
+However, viftype RAW, NETMAP, and DPDK require an interface name must be same as a physical interface of host stack.

 The default interface will be raw socket based network i/o.